stanley191/Comparative-Analysis-and-Improvement-of-Chatbot-Models-Jupyter-Notebook/README.md

 # Comparative Analysis and Improvement of Chatbot Models

-This repository contains a Jupyter Notebook documenting the development, evaluation, and improvement of two chatbot models: a **Bag-of-Words (BoW) classifier** and a more advanced **Transformer-based model**.
-The project demonstrates the end-to-end workflow of building, benchmarking, and iteratively improving conversational AI systems.
+This repository contains a Jupyter Notebook documenting the evaluation and improvement of two chatbot models: a **Bag-of-Words (BoW) classifier** and a more sophisticated **Transformer-based model**.
+The project demonstrates the end-to-end workflow of benchmarking, analysing and iteratively improving conversational AI systems.

 ---